mindset-dojo/mindset-dojo.github.io/project.md

 ## 💡 Principles of Practice

-In this dojo, contributing is not only about building a website — it is about *shared practice*.
+In this dojo, contributing is not only about building a site — it is about *shared practice*.
 Here are the principles we keep close:

 * 🎯 **Keep it simple and clear** — Focus each change on one thing at a time.
 Small, clear steps are easier to learn from.